orbitdb/field-manual/05_Customizing_OrbitDB/03_Defining_the_Index.md

 by utilizing the `key` field of the Operation, which is interpreted as the hash of the notes pieces or the comments.
-Then the node of the comment is created, containing both the comment, an `author` field and an `id` field.
+Then the node of the comment is created containing both the comment, an `author` field, and an `id` field.
 The `author` field is set to the ID of the OrbitDB instance that is passed to the operation and already verified by OrbitDB.